-In order to get fit and stay that way for life, you may need to learn a few things that will help you on your journey.
+In order to get fit and be able to stay that way for life, you may need to learn a few things that will help you on your journey.
 In this post, I share step two of my free weight loss series (after battling an eating disorder and losing over 100 lbs): How to understand fitness in general.

-Even when I would go to a Dr. they would just vaguely say things like “you need to move more” or “move more, eat less”…but no one ever took the time to sit down and actually explain it (really break it down) to me on a level that I could actually understand.
+Even when I would go to a Dr. they would just vaguely say things like “you need to move more” or “move more, eat less”…but no one ever took the time to sit down and actually explain it (really break it down) to me on a level that I could understand.

 I just plain did not know how to take care of the human body.